 count with ncol()

-count, if they are not equal, we can say that row doesn’t contain all NA values.
+count, if they are not equal, we can say that the row doesn’t contain all NA values.
 Hence the row that contains all NA will not be selected.
-When the counts are equal then the row is considered with all NA values and the row is considered to remove from the R dataframe.
+When the counts are equal then the row is considered with all NA values and the row is considered to be removed from the R dataframe.

 # Syntax